Step 1 – Sort your stuff

-Draw up an overview of all your storage spaces.
+Draw up an overview of all your storage spaces and your storage boxes.
 What’s available, both indoors and out?
 Think about temperature, moisture and surfaces and make sure you factor this in when working out what should be stored there.

 Your stuff, by species